How to Start Tax Preparation for 2019 Right Now

 - Make sure that major life changes are well-documented.

 If you’re getting married, having a baby, or buying a house, keep all relevant documents in a safe, easily accessible place.
 It’s also a good idea to research how these changes affect tax filing in advance.
 Of course, you can always ask your Heemer Klein CPA for specific instructions and advice.

-- Keep track of all income if engage in freelance work or side hustles.
+- Keep track of all income if you engage in freelance work or side hustles.

 It’s common these days for individuals to pick up side projects for extra money.
 However, this freelance work does affect how you file your taxes.
 So, to avoid unwelcome surprises during tax season, start organizing your paycheck stubs right now and familiarize yourself with the 1099 tax form.

-Trust Heemer Klein & Company, PC for Your Tax Prep, Estate Planning, Payroll Services, Bookeeping, and Accounting Needs
+Trust Heemer, Klein & Company, PLLC for Your Tax Prep, Estate Planning, Payroll Services, Bookkeeping, and Accounting Needs

 Heemer Klein is a full-service accounting firm, and your go-to source when you’re looking for a “CPA near me.”
 For more information about tax prep or any of our other accounting services, call our Warren office at (586) 751-6060, our Richmond office at (586) 727-55145, or our location in Sterling Heights at (586) 751-1040.
 You can also reach out to us through the contact form on our website.